tiwariakash981/Firebase-Authenticator/README.md

 ## Hence, if you want direct code then you can take the javascript file and can use it in your project.
+ ### This project is mainly uploaded to provide you the javascript file for authentication as there is a lot's of struggle for using firebase first time.
 #Contact
 Email-id :- tiwariakash981@gmail.com